department-of-veterans-affairs/vets-website/va-gov/pages/health-care/secure-messaging.md

 You can use Secure Messaging to communicate with any VA health care team member who has signed up to participate.

-You can send non-urgent, non-emergency messages any time of the day or night.
+You can send non-urgent, non-emergency messages anytime of the day or night.
 Your VA health care team should respond within 3 business days (Monday through Friday, 8:00 a.m. - 5:00 p.m., except federal holidays).
 If you’d like, you can set up your account to send a notification to your personal email when you receive a new secure message.

 </div>
 </div>